haochenheheda/Training-Code-of-STM/README.md

 - Training takes about three days on a single NVIDIA 2080Ti.
 There is no log during training, you could add logs if you need.
 - Due to time constraints, the code is a bit messy and need to be optimized.
 Questions and suggestions are welcome.

+## Acknowledgement
+This codebase borrows the code and structure from [official STM repository](https://github.com/seoungwugoh/STM)
 ## Citing STM
 ```
 @inproceedings{oh2019video,